AnvilM/mcp-php-boilerplate/README.md

 Service providers, located in the `app/Providers/` directory, are responsible for registering dependencies in the PHP-DI container, making them accessible to the application.
 Providers are categorized as follows:

-- `ApplicationProviders/`: Providers essential for application functionality.
-They are loaded first.
+- `ApplicationProviders/`: Providers essential for application functionality. **They are loaded first.**
 - `Providers/`: Custom providers for specific logic.

-Each provider must implement the `ProviderInterface` and be [registered](#providers-1) in the `app/Registry/Providers.php` file
+Each provider must implement the `ProviderInterface` and be registered in the `app/Providers/Registry.php` file.

+ApplicationProviders must be registered in the `$appProviders` array, other Providers in the `$providers` array.

 Example of creating a provider: